skade/attr/README.md

 Also, it ships with additional attribute types called `Insecure*` for expressing attributes where retrieval may fail (e.g. for access of maps).
 They return Results instead of plain values.

+# Further reading

+To see a sketch implementation of attributes working on serde_json, refer to the test suite.

 ## Currently open things

 * Unify the retrieval interface between attributes and paths, if possible
+* Find a good interface for returning results from both secure and insecure paths

 ## Acknowledgements